64kramsystem/personal_notes/algorithms.md

 - pop first and replace with last
 - while it's lower priority than the children, swap with the higher priority one

+### Matrix smoothing (moving mean/average)

+Unoptimized version:

+- set the kernel size; must be a square with an odd side size
+- each destination element in the result is the average of kernel of the corresponding source element (including the element itself)
+  - because of the elements on the sides, surround the source matrix with copies of the respective nearest element

+Optimized version:

+- two stages: horizontal and vertical (order is not important)
+- on each stage
+  - in order to average an element, use only the two surrounding elements before and after
+    - this can be optimized because instead of recalculating the average, the previous element can be subtracted, and the new one added (take into account the division by 3)
+  - use the surround strategy, which requires only the addition of two lines (no whole surround)
+- apply one stage first, then apply the second on the result of the first